MoWael11/create-ex/template/base/README.md

 # Create Ex

-This project was generated using **Create Ex**, a powerful TypeScript-based CLI tool that bootstraps a modular Express API application with optional Prisma,Drizzle, SocketIO integrations.
+This project was generated using **Create Ex**, a powerful TypeScript-based CLI tool that bootstraps a modular Express API application with optional Prisma, Drizzle, SocketIO integrations.

 ## Features